|Two elements detected on the hands of an individual who has recently fired a weapon are||barium and antimony|

 |The presence of gunpowder residues on a garment whose color conceals the existence of the residues is best revealed by||infrared photography|

-Which two elements would be detected on the hands of an individual who has recently fired a center fire weapon?
+What are two major elements detected on the hands of an individual who has recently fired a weapon?

 What technique is used to detect GSR?

 Gunshot residue (GSR) analysis is a standard method to determine if a firearm has been used.
 Particles for GSR analysis typically range from 0.5 to 10 microns.
 Often the primer particles containing lead (Pb), barium (Ba) and antimony (Sb) are detected and analyzed using EDS in a scanning electron microscope.

 Which markings determine whether the same gun fired two bullets?

 The marks or striations on each bullet match, indicating that the two bullets were fired from the same weapon.
 Since a gun will also leave unique marks on cartridge cases, cases left at crime scenes can link a suspect’s weapon to the crime.

 Which technique of detecting GSR holds the most promise for the immediate future quizlet?